The home of Gelareh Saadatpajouh takes on multiple roles through dynamic spaces

 If the first storey is imagined as a semi-public space, upstairs is all about privacy, with Saadatpajouh’s light-filled studio, two minimalist bedrooms and a bathroom.

-Although everything in the house appears to have found its place, things might shift at any time in response to the evolving neighbourhood and ongoing visitations.
+Although, post reno, everything in the house appears to have found its place, things might shift at any time in response to the evolving Junction and ongoing visitations.
 It’s a “continuous cycle,” says Saadatpajouh.
 “My role as a designer is to provide a clean slate – a platform, if you will – to guide this inside-out journey of the body and soul.”

 Originally published in our Designer of the Year 2019 issue as Flex Space.